Trigonotodus

 Trigonotodus is an extinct genus of sharks, most likely belonging to the family Alopiidae.
-This genus includes three extinct species, which span from the early Eocene to the late Oligocene.
+This genus includes three extinct species, which span from the Late Eocene to the Middle Miocene.
 It was originally placed in the family Otodontidae, but subsequently found to have affinities with thresher sharks.
 This genus is sometimes considered part of the genus Alopias.
 It is currently only known from isolated teeth.
+Recent studies proposed a relation ship with Cretoxyrhinidae because of the similarity with Squalicorax and Cretoxyrhina in the case of T. grandis and T. palatasi, but the proposal was questioned and it was proposed that Trigonotodus be placed in incertae sedis.